Brian Castle

 Poisson Models

-There are some models that are "in between" rate codes and spike times, for example they may use a Poisson approximation to estimate spike times from a rate code.
+There are some models that are "in between" rate codes and spike times, for example they may use a Poisson approximation to estimate spike times from a rate.
 Such models are frequently used in oscillator paradigms to conveniently visualize the system attractors.
 Poisson models are related to gamma distributions, which in turn are related to Bayesian statistics, and gamma functions (which are the integrals of gamma distributions) are related to the fractional calculus which describes past, present, and future events.

 A Poisson process can be used to model the interval between spikes.
 Unlike a Gaussian distribution which is parametrized by its mean and variance, a Poisson process has only a single parameter which is its rate.
 (The variance of the rate is always equal to its mean).
 A Poisson process assumes stationarity, that is, the rate does not vary with time.
 This is of limited value in modeling biological neurons, since real neurons are not stationary.
 Nevertheless, a Poisson model can create some realistic looking spike trains.